 - God Is Dead: According to the credits, the man who disembowels himself in the opening is named "God killing himself".

 - Hope Spot: After being killed by the nomads, Mother Earth's Son is resurrected by her.
-Then the nomads come back, then rape and killed her.
+Then the nomads come back, then rape and kill her.
 Then other guys appear, take her corpse with them, dismember her, kill the son and dismember him too.

 - Malevolent Masked Men: The nomads are masked.